lvu/basic-auth-proxy/README.md

 - `email`
 - `profile`

-Additional scopes can be specified via the `ADDITIONAL_SCOPES` environment variable as a comma-separated list.
+Additional scopes can be specified via the `BA_PROXY_ADDITIONAL_SCOPES` environment variable as a comma-separated list.

 ## Groups Claim

-If `GROUPS_CLAIM` is set, the proxy will extract user groups from the specified claim in the ID token or user info response.
+If `BA_PROXY_GROUPS_CLAIM` is set, the proxy will extract user groups from the specified claim in the ID token or user info response.
 The groups will be included in the `X-Auth-Request-Groups` header.

 ## Development